 Zohar Tadmor-Eilat Joins Cellebrite as Chief People Officer

-Veteran HR professional brings over 20 years of experience leading business-driven teams

-/EIN News/ -- PETAH TIKVA, Israel and TYSONS CORNER, Va., Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Cellebrite DI Ltd. (Nasdaq: CLBT), a global leader in Digital Intelligence (DI) solutions for the public and private sectors (“Cellebrite” or “Company”), today announced that Zohar Tadmor-Eilat has been named Chief People Officer (CPO), effective February 1, 2023.
+PETAH TIKVA, Israel and TYSONS CORNER, Va., Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Cellebrite DI Ltd. CLBT, a global leader in Digital Intelligence (DI) solutions for the public and private sectors ("Cellebrite" or "Company"), today announced that Zohar Tadmor-Eilat has been named Chief People Officer (CPO), effective February 1, 2023.

 Zohar will report to Yossi Carmil, Chief Executive Officer of Cellebrite, and will be a member of the Company's executive management team.
 She succeeds Osnat Tirosh, who is leaving Cellebrite after ten years to pursue other career and professional growth opportunities.